|Host Institutions:||Sant’Anna Institute – Semester/Academic Year and Summer program|

 - HOUSING: Double room in a shared student apartment or shared homestay.
-Homestay accommodations include either 7 breakfasts and 3 dinners per week or 7 breakfasts and 7 dinners per week (price varies depending on number of meals you choose).
+Homestay accommodations include daily breakfast and dinner.
 Meals are not included with the shared student apartment option.
 (For further details about these housing options, please click here!)

 - EXCURSIONS, semester programs: 3 day excursions.